 By providing competition in different formats it makes competition more attractive and accessible for young people, and ensures they can all take part in competitive sport irrespective of their experience, talent or ability.

-The national School Games partnership consists of:
+School Games is being delivered through partnerships and the national partnership consists of:

 - The Department for Culture, Media and Sport, who have overall policy leadership, supported by the Department for Education and the Department of Health